 This section has a few different names.
-It’s usually called a summary of professional skills, but you may also know it as “Qualifications Summary” or “Career Summary”.
-This part of your resume is optional, and is customized and inserted near the start of your document.
+It’s usually called a summary of professional skills, but you may also know it as a “Qualifications Summary” or “Career Summary”.
+This part of your resume is optional and is customized and inserted near the start of your document.

 When you decide to include this section, it’ll normally have 5 or 6 bullets that draw attention to how

-The primary goal of your summary of professional skills is showing the recruiter your skills and achievements at a glance, without delving into everything else you’ve written.It’s the resume version of a movie trailer or the back cover of a book.
+The primary goal of your summary of professional skills is to show the recruiter your skills and achievements at a glance, without delving into everything else you’ve written.It’s the resume version of a movie trailer or the back cover of a book.